-- E-cigarette waste from single-use plastics (e.g., the vaping device itself, pods, cartridges, e-liquid containers, and product packaging) are hazardous for the environment because it creates plastic waste, toxic bio-hazard waste, and electronic waste, all of which needs to be disposed of separately.29 - E-cigarette manufacturers do not provide guidance to consumers on how to dispose of used devices or podcartridge products.
-Puff Bars, which are marketed as disposable e-cigarettes, provide minimal instruction on how to dispose of the device properly. - There is no industry guideline for recycling e-cigarettes in the U.S. and no requirement in place to hold manufacturers accountable for the post-consumer waste they helped produce. - About 46.9% of e-cigarette device owners said their vape device didn't include disposal information on where to send used batteries or empty pods.
-57.8% of past-30 day vape users found it inconvenient to dispose of e-cigarette waste responsibly.
-31
+- Vape waste from single-use plastics (e.g., the vaping device itself, pods, cartridges, e-liquid containers, and product packaging) are hazardous for the environment because it creates plastic waste, toxic bio-hazard waste, and electronic waste, all of which needs to be disposed of separately.34 - Vape manufacturers provide minimal to no guidance to consumers on how to dispose of used devices or pod-cartridge products.
+Companies such as Puff Bar marketed "disposable" vape products but don't provide clear instruction on how to properly dispose of these single-use devices.35 - There is no industry guideline for recycling e-cigarettes in the U.S. and no requirement in place to hold manufacturers accountable for the post-consumer waste they helped produce. - The majority of vapes are improperly disposed of.
+Two-thirds of vape users report throwing their devices in the trash, which poses serious fire risks to waste collection bins, vehicles, and facilities.
+Another 9% of vape users report littering their devices on the ground.36